In this Privacy Notice the terms, “we” and “us” means Stilwell & Singleton Solicitors.

 We use up-to-date industry procedures to keep personal information as safe and secure as possible and to protect against any loss, unauthorised disclosure or access.
 Unfortunately, information provided via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data provided to our Website; this is done at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We only use your personal data for the purposes it was collected, unless deemed reasonable to use if for another reason, so long as that reason is compatible with the original purpose.
-Any questions relating to this can be directed at our DPO, Ian Chivers at the aforementioned address.
+Any questions relating to this can be directed at our DPO at the aforementioned address.

 We only retain your personal data as long as necessary to fulfil the purposes of collecting it.
 By law and per our policies, case files are securely stored for six years before being destroyed.
 We are required to keep basic information regarding identity, financial and transaction data, for a period of at least six years for tax purposes.

-If you require any further information or you wish to file a complaint about how we have processed your personal data, then please contact our DPO, Ian Chivers at the Dover Office.
+If you require any further information or you wish to file a complaint about how we have processed your personal data, then please contact our DPO at the Sandwich Office.
 If a complaint is filed, we will instigate an investigation.
 You also have the right to complain to the Information Commissioner’s Office via ico.org.uk.